ScryEngineering/CPS_gatsby/content/blog-posts/2018-04-23/associative-mappings-API-design.md

 The implementation appears to be a dense representation that pads intermediate values with `null`s.

 ## Our solution
-There's probably a library for this [somewhere on NPM](https://www.npmjs.com/package/array-length) (there's a NPM library for *everything*!) but we just went about it with this ES6 snippet:
+There's probably a library for this [somewhere on NPM](https://www.npmjs.com/package/array-length) (there's a NPM library for *everything*!) but we didn't want to introduce a dependency for something this simple and just used this ES6 snippet:

 ```javascript
 const count = test.filter(() => true).length;